timescale/docs/timescaledb/tutorials/setting-up-mst-for-prometheus.md

-Here's a sample configuration file you can use when you setup your Prometheus installation, substituting the target port, IP address, username, and password for those of your managed service for TimescaleDB instance:
+Here's a sample configuration file you can use when you setup your Prometheus installation, substituting the target port, IP address, username, and password for those of your Managed Service for TimescaleDB instance:

 ```yaml
 # prometheus.yml for monitoring a Timescale Cloud instance